ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/gettingStarted.md

 * **Block Format**: Provides special formatting for blocks of text (e.g. paragraphs) within your document.

 * **Inline Style**: Provides styling to highlight or emphasize a word or group of words (i.e. characters) within a block of text.

+### About A11yFirst

+Version: %version

 ### Additional Resources